selfxyz/self-mcp/README.md

 ## Technical Details

-- Built with FastMCP for simple, Pythonic MCP server creation
+- Built with FastMCP 2.0 for enhanced MCP server capabilities
+- Uses tool annotations for better LLM understanding
+- Implements Context support for logging and progress reporting
 - Uses real Self protocol SDK patterns and best practices
 - No external API calls - all knowledge is embedded
 - Supports async operations